 - The Nottingham City Council93 managed to reduce its energy poverty levels drastically through synergies and utilisation of available financing tools.
 Establishing an energy nonprofitable Organisation managed to secure affordable energy supply for vulnerable households.
-Also, in tandem with public organizations, energy providers, etc. the "City Council's Housing Strategy Team" coordinated and monitored all energy renovations in privately and publicly owned residencies. - The Bristol Energy Efficiency Scheme94 managed to insulate 10,000 residencies in the city - priority given to vulnerable population groups like the elderly, low-income families etc. Property owners and leaseholders had the opportunity to participate in the free cavity wall and loft insulation project.
+Also, in tandem with public organizations, energy providers, etc. the "City Council's Housing Strategy Team" coordinated and monitored all energy renovations in private and social housing residencies. - The Bristol Energy Efficiency Scheme94 managed to insulate 10,000 residencies in the city - priority given to vulnerable population groups like the elderly, low-income families etc. Property owners and leaseholders had the opportunity to participate in the free cavity wall and loft insulation project.
 The project was funded by Bristol City Council and a partner fuel provider. - The Picardie Renovation Pass95 is a project in progress in Picardie, France.
-In collaboration with the Public Service Energy Efficiency, the region of Picardie utilises investment loans to support thermal renovation of residential buildings via Energy Performance Contracting.
+In collaboration with the Public Service for Energy Efficiency, the region of Picardie utilises investment loans to support thermal renovation of residential buildings via Energy Performance Contracting.
 The project is supported by the European Fund for Strategic Investment through "ELENA" financing.
 Its contracting began in December 2015 and the estimated amount of energy saved is computed approximately to 75%.
 The total investment is expected to amount to 58 million - The AgEOS96 is an innovative initiative in the form of contract named "Profit Guarantee" and appeals to residents of Ostend, Belgium.
-The project aims for energy consumption reduction and consequently buildings' energy efficiency amelioration via a contract/scheme according to which households may initiate loan repayments the moment the energy target is met. - The Latvian Baltic Energy Efficiency Facility (LABEEF)97 is a company based in Latvia that facilitates Energy Performance Contracting between ESCOs and private entrepreneurs.
-Efforts based on European funds are made to reduce investment risk. - The Better Home98 project in Denmark is the brainchild of four distinct companies which provides renovation packages of certified specifications and loan repayments from revenue generated by energy saving.
+The project aims for energy consumption reduction and consequently buildings' energy efficiency amelioration via a contract/scheme according to which households may initiate loan repayments the moment the energy target is met. - The Latvian Baltic Energy Efficiency Facility (LABEEF)97 is a company based in Latvia that facilitates Energy Performance Contracting between ESCOs and private citizens by reducing the investment risk through European funds utilisation. - The Better Home98 project in Denmark is the brainchild of four distinct companies which provides renovation packages of certified specifications and loan repayments from revenue generated by energy saving.